 Rex has established the share gift plan for its executive directors and eligible employees.
-The share plan which has run from FY 2007 to FY 2011 was offered to all the EBA groups.
-From FY 2007 to FY 2009 the share gift plan was adopted by all the groups except the flight attendants.
-From FY 2010 to FY2012, 3 groups, namely the pilots, the flight attendants and the Airlines Services EBA staff opted not to receive share gift in lieu of higher base salaries.
-The board decided that this plan will be offered to all non-EBA employees who are not the subject of an adverse recommendation by the Remuneration and Nomination Committee.
-This plan is not based on any performance measures as it was established to show its recognition of employees' contribution to Rex by providing an opportunity to share in its future growth and profitability and to align the interests of the employees more closely with the interests of the shareholders.
+The share plan, which has run from FY 2006, was offered to all the EBA groups.
+In FY 2013, two groups, namely the pilots and the engineers agreed as part of the EBA to receive the share gift whilst the Airline Services EBA staff and flight attendants opted not to receive the share gift in lieu of higher base salaries.
+The pilot's EBA also allows that each individual can choose between receiving the share gift or receiving the equivalent value in cash.
+The Board decided that this plan will also be offered to all non-EBA employees who are not the subject of an adverse recommendation by the Remuneration and Nomination Committee.
+This plan is not based on any performance measures (other than eligibility for non-EBA employees) as it was established to show its recognition of employees' contribution to Rex by providing an opportunity to share in its future growth and profitability and to align the interests of the employees more closely with the interests of the shareholders.
+As such, the share gift plan entitles eligible employees to a fixed value of shares in exchange for a percentage of their base salaries.
+Therefore there are no vesting conditions attached to the share gift.